-Dino Bala, a member of the Durakuti branch, has received a check of BDT 100,000 from honourable Prime Minister of Bangladesh as the 'Best Micro-creditor' awarded by the

-In December 2012, the outstanding loan of ESDO microcredit program has crossed 100
+- Dino Bala, a member of the Durakuti branch, has received a check of BDT 100,000 from honourable Prime Minister of Bangladesh as the 'Best Micro-creditor' awarded by the PKSF for FY 2012-2013. - In December 2012, the outstanding loan of ESDO microcredit program has crossed 100 million Taka for the first time.